Interior Design Trends: Spice up Your Home Decor for Fall

 Built-Ins and Millwork Details

-Run your business from home in an awe-inspiring space that spurs creativity and productivity with a fresh innovative design.
-One popular trend in the home office, library or den, is a customized built-in structure with millwork details.
+Run your business from home in an awe-inspiring office with a fresh, innovative design that spurs creativity and productivity.
+One popular trend in home offices, libraries, or great rooms is a customized built-in structure with millwork details.

-As in the study at the Wynn at Knightdale Station, back-lit, built-in structures with warm wooded furnishings can add a luxurious embellishment that enhances the overall aesthetic.
+As in the study at the Wynn at Knightdale Station, back-lit, built-in structures with warm, wooden furnishings can add a luxurious embellishment that enhances the overall aesthetic.

 If dark, earthy tones are more your style, design your space using a stained built-in to act as the focal point for your library or study.
 Add stylish cabinetry below your built-ins for extra storage or beams to your ceiling to create an overhead accent.
 Pull the design together with a hanging light fixture that matches your style.